Harry Dixon Loes: Life

-Harry Loes was born in Kalamazoo as the son of Fred Loes and Louise Novak Loes.
+Harry Loes was born in Kalamazoo, Michigan as the son of Fred Loes and Louise Novak Loes.
 He was the musical director in several churches.
-Subsequently Loes became involved in evangelistic work for more than a dozen years.
+Subsequently, Loes became involved in evangelistic work for more than a dozen years.
 Afterwards he became a music teacher at the Moody Bible Institute in 1939, where he worked until his death.
 He adopted the middle name of "Dixon" as an homage to the former pastor of the Moody Church, Dr. A. C. Dixon.
 In 1924 Loes married Garnet Leonard.

 Loes was first inspired by Paul Rader during a sermon at the Moody church about “All that I want is in Jesus” in 1915.
 After hearing the sermon, Loes wrote the lyrics of a hymn called "All Things in Jesus" which was later sung by the youth group of the church.
 During his lifetime, Loes crafted the words to over 1,500 hymns, and created the music for some 3,000 others.
-He died in Chicago on February 9, 1965 at the age of 72.
+He died in Chicago on February 9, 1965, at the age of 72.